cbdso/aws-serverless-security-workshop/docs/06-waf/README.md

 1. Next, let's add a SQL injection condition.

 	* Go to **SQL injection match conditions** section, click **Create condition**
-	* Give the condition a name, like `SQLinjectionMatch`
+	* Give the condition a unique name prefixed with your username, like `USERNAME-SQLinjectionMatch`
 	* Here, we want to add multiple rules to inspect multiple aspects of the request: request body, request URI and query strings
 	* In the **Filter settings**, add 4 filters: